 Excerpts from a paper by the Ipswich Historical Society, and links to articles on this site,

-A Walking Tour and History of Ipswich This extensive tour of Ipswich, Massachusetts begins at the Riverwalk Mural behind the EBSCO buildings, near the corner of Market Street and Union Street.
-Many of the First and Second Period houses in the town are visited along with sites of […]
+This self-guided walking tour of historic Ipswich, Massachusetts begins at the Ipswich Visitor Center on South Main Street and the Ipswich Museum facing the South Green.
+Many of the First and Second Period houses in the town are visited along with sites of special historic, architectural or natural […]

 High Street in Ipswich has the largest concentration of First Period houses in America, along with dozens of other homes from the Colonial era.